 On the right-side, double-click on Configure Automatic Updates and change its settings to suit your requirements.

 We do not recommend that you disable automatic Windows Update in Windows 10.
-If your computer is fine with downloads in background and doesn’t affect your work, it is not advisable to do it.
+If your computer is fine with downloads in the background and doesn’t affect your work, it is not advisable to do it.
 But if you face slowdown of computer due to updates downloading and installing in the background, the above tip to turn off Windows updates in Windows 10 will be of some help.

 Setting your network connection to ‘Metered’, can also stop Windows 10 from automatically downloading the Updates.
 You can do it as follows – Settings app > Network & Internet > WiFi > Advanced options.
-Move slider to On position for Set as metered connection.
+Move the slider to On position for Set as metered connection.
 See how to set Metered Connection in Windows 10.

 Incidentally, Microsoft has released a tool called Show or Hide Updates that allows users to hide or block specific unwanted Windows Updates in Windows 10.
 Using it, you can stop Windows 10 from downloading specific updates.